 Unfortunately, it doesn’t so we’re going to talk about some of the things that you might need to know to actually take your Cricut out of the box!

-Getting Started with Your Cricut and Cricut Guidebook
+Getting Started with Cricut Machine and Cheat Sheets

 The 1st thing, obviously, is to open that bad boy up and take out all the parts and pieces.
 Look through the box and see what all is included with your purchase.